Counselling

 Please note our wellbeing support services cannot provide emergency support.
 Should you require urgent assistance, we recommend you contact the Samaritans, your GP or visit your local A&E department.
 Our wellbeing services are not a replacement for speaking with your GP if you have any concerns about your health.

-Starting with your GP when looking for additional support can be a great first step.
 In England, another way you may be able to access NHS counselling is through self-referral.
 This is often done through the Improving Access to Psychological Therapies (IAPT) programme.
 You can begin the process of self-referral to see if a local IAPT service can help you on the NHS website.

 Many employees can access free wellbeing support through their employer.
 This could include emotional support or counselling through an Employee Assistance Programme (EAP).